fritzo/pomagma/doc/scheduler_design.md

 3. Only truly new inference (from incremental GIVEN tasks) requires cleanup

 The implementation complexity would be moderate - the compiler already generates specialized versions of rules for different atlas types, so extending this to generate inverse-table-free complete rules is feasible.

+## Work Plan

+The following tasks implement the scheduler redesign in incremental commits:

+- [ ] Implement `WorkStealingDeque` class with cache-aligned atomics and LIFO/FIFO operations
+- [ ] Add `ThreadBarrier` class using futex-based synchronization for BSP-style phase coordination
+- [ ] Create `HybridScheduler` class with double-buffered per-thread deques and ping-pong buffer management
+- [ ] Replace current task queue system in `/pomagma/atlas/micro/scheduler.cpp` with hybrid scheduler interface
+- [ ] Add task classification logic to route tasks to appropriate phases (merge/enforce/cleanup/batch)
+- [ ] Implement phase transition logic with barrier synchronization and buffer swapping
+- [ ] Add work stealing algorithm with NUMA-aware victim selection and batch stealing optimization
+- [ ] Update database operations to use relaxed memory ordering while maintaining correctness through barriers
+- [ ] Add saturation tracking to skip cleanup phase when no new inference is generated
+- [ ] Update compiler to generate `IF_GLOBAL` guards for cleanup rules implemented in cartographer